 These boneless country-style ribs are baked to perfection with a spicy rub and your favorite barbecue sauce.
 It's an easy, convenient meal, a great choice for any night of the week.
+If you use bone-in country-style ribs, allow about 1/2 to 3/4 pound per person.

 Out of the many positive comments and reviews, there were several slight changes and recommendations worth noting.
 One person replaced the Cajun seasoning with smoked paprika and another sweetened her barbecue sauce with a tablespoon of brown sugar.